Whitworth rifle: Use

-was admitted to have surpassed all the others for accuracy at long ranges.
+It was admitted to have surpassed all the others for accuracy at long ranges.
 No less than 1,000 rounds were fired from each rifle without cleaning.
 But as it required "...very peculiar long cartridges, it was thought these would be inconvenient for army purposes."

 Variants

 Whitworth rifles were made with barrel lengths of 33, 36 and 39 in, giving the weapon an overall length of 49, 52 and 55 in respectively.
 The barrel was attached to the stock using two or three barrel bands, depending on the barrel's length.

 Two types of bullets were used in the Whitworth rifle: hexagonal and cylindrical.
 The cylindrical bullets had to be made out of soft pure lead, with a small hollow in the base.
 Under the influence of the deflagration of 80 to 90 gr of fine rifle powder, the bullet would obturate into the hexagonal bore.
 Recovered bullets were found to be as hexagonal as those which had been factory-made to a hexagonal shape.
 The hexagonal-form bullet did not need to expand to properly grip the barrel, and therefore could be made out of a harder lead alloy.

 The sights used on Whitworth rifles varied.
 Some used Enfield type flip-up sights that were graduated to 1200 yd in 100 yd increments.
 Others used a sliding blade sight with an adjustment for windage.
 Some had simple fixed front sights, while others used a post and globe front sight.
 A small number of Whitworth rifles were equipped with a four power telescopic sight, designed by British Colonel David Davidson which, unlike modern rifle scopes, was attached to the left side of the weapon instead of the top.
 While the telescopic sight was very advanced for its time, it had a reputation for leaving the user with a black eye due to the rifle's fairly substantial recoil.

 The typical Confederate rifle in the U.S. Civil war had a barrel length of 33 in, open sights with the front blade being adjustable for windage, and a stock which extended to within a short distance of the muzzle, giving the rifle a snub-nosed appearance.